-I attended lectures by motivational experts and read their books about how to pursue and celebrate success.
-Their books described how they found success, but didn’t explain what I needed to do to create new goals.
+I attended lectures by motivational experts and read their books about how to pursue success.
+Their books outlined how they found success, but didn’t explain what I needed to do to create new goals.

 I couldn’t find the book I wanted, so I wrote it.